-- Identifying students and situations that raise concern
+- Identify students and situations that raise concern.

-- Gathering information and facts to assess risk of violence
+- Gather information and facts to assess the risk of violence.

-- Developing intervention and management strategies to support the student and prevent violence
+- Develop intervention and management strategies to support students and prevent violence.

 Building Confidence with CSTAG Training